Multirotors from Takeoff to Real-Time Full Identification Using the Modified Relay Feedback Test and Deep Neural Networks: Simulation and Experimental Results

-Fig. \ref{fig:exp_tuning_with_90_deg}-(a, b) shows the profile of all control channels during the full-channel auto-tuning experiment.
+Fig. \ref{fig:exp_tuning_with_90_deg}-(a, b) shows the profile of all control loops during the full-system auto-tuning experiment.
 The take-off controller successfully lifts the UAV while the MRFT controller stabilizes all control-loops.
 Once the identification phase is complete, the synthesized controllers smoothly drive the UAV back to the origin point and hold it at hover.
-The resulting controller parameters for the full channel auto-tuning experiment are presented in Table \ref{tab:all_controllers} along with those obtained from single channel experiments.
-The similarity between the two sets of controller parameters further indicates the persistence of DNN-MRFT and validates its capability for full-channel auto-tuning without prior knowledge of system dynamics.
+The resulting controller parameters for the full system auto-tuning experiment are presented in Table \ref{tab:all_controllers} along with those obtained from single loop auto-tuning experiments.
+The similarity between the two sets of controller parameters further indicates the persistence of DNN-MRFT and validates its capability for full-system auto-tuning without prior knowledge of system dynamics.